 Hossam Hassan accuses the match of being rigged.

 The anger was publicly voiced by Hossam Hassan, the Egyptian national team coach.
-After the match, the former striker claimed his team had been wronged and directly implicated FIFA, arguing that Argentina and Lionel Messi had been favored in this round of 16 match.
-He notably stated: "It's all about the money; they want Messi to stay in the tournament."
-He also stated that he would not watch a single match of this World Cup after his team's elimination.
+After the match, the former striker claimed his team had been treated unfairly and directly accused FIFA, believing Argentina and Lionel Messi had been given preferential treatment in this round of 16 tie.
+He stated, "It's all about the money; they want Messi to stay in the tournament."
+He also vowed that he would not watch another match of this World Cup after his team's elimination.

 Ziko goes even further after his disallowed goal

 Mostafa Ziko, directly involved in the disallowed goal, also criticized the refereeing.
 The Egyptian striker stated that everything turned against his team after they went 2-0 up and that he didn't understand why his goal was cancelled.
-He made some very strong statements, declaring: "It's clear that this tournament was fixed."
-These accusations come in addition to the formal approach taken by the Egyptian Federation with FIFA.
+He made some very strong statements, declaring: "It's clear this tournament was fixed."
+These accusations come on top of the formal complaint filed by the Egyptian Football Association with FIFA.

 Letexier at the center of a global controversy